-First, the complainants are mistaken in taking the Institute to task for not referring their claims to the Administrative Advisory Committee provided for in article 90 of the Institute Staff Regulations.
-There was no reason to consult that body, which advised the Director-General, because the matters at issue fell within the competence of the Administrative Council.
+First, it appears from the written evidence that the representatives of the Institute staff did take part in the discussions which preceded the conclusion of the integration agreement.
+Secondly, the Administrative Advisory Committee provided for in article 90 of the Institute Staff Regulations advised the Director-General.
+There was therefore no reason to seek its advice on the matters at issue, which fell within the competence of the Administrative Council.